 Automated video indexing through ASR and OCR

-Automated video indexing relies on one or more technologies to capture and discern what’s happening in your video.
-These tools can often be applied to a video the very instant recording is completed, expediting the process of indexing the content.
+Automated video indexing relies on one or more intelligent video technologies to capture and discern what’s happening in your video.
+These AI tools can often be applied to a video the very instant recording is completed, expediting the process of indexing the content.

 Common automated video indexing systems include automatic speech recognition (ASR), optical character recognition (OCR), and slide content ingestion.
 These three systems do very different things, so let’s look into each a little more closely.